Custom Peptide Purity

 - The peptides should be preserved at a cool dry, evades light place, seal.

-- Short term storage (2 to 3 months) of lyophilized peptide should be done in a freezer at -20 C. For longer storage, we recommend storing the peptide in a deep freezer at -80 C if available.
+- Short term storage 10-14 days of lyophilized peptide can be stored in a refridgerator.
+For longer storage (2-3 months), we recommend storing the peptide in a freezer at -20 C. For storage above 6 months we recommend storing in a deep freezer at -80 C if available.